Google Translate Disclaimer

 Lyme disease is caused by the bacterium Borrelia burgdorferi.
 Lyme disease is a tick-borne disease transmitted to humans (and pets) through a bite of an infected blacklegged tick.

 Not all ticks carry the bacteria that causes Lyme disease so not all tick bites will cause Lyme disease.
 However, it may only take one bite from an infected tick to make you sick.
-An infected blacklegged tick needs to attach/feed for at least 24 hours to transmit Lyme disease to a person.
+If a tick is attached to your skin for less than 24 hours, your chance of getting Lyme disease is extremely low.
 You cannot tell if a tick is infected with the bacteria that causes Lyme disease just by looking at it, therefore treat all blacklegged ticks the same.
 Lyme disease does not spread from person to person.

 Lyme disease can be effectively treated in its early stages (when the first set of symptoms appear) and often medication can be taken after a tick bite to prevent symptoms from starting.
 If Lyme disease is left untreated, more sever, longstanding symptoms and complications may occur.

 Tick habitat and local risk of Lyme disease is expanding in Ontario due to the pressures of climate change.
-Blacklegged ticks are present in Simcoe Muskoka and locally, acquired blacklegged ticks have tested positive for the bacteria that causes Lyme disease.
+Blacklegged ticks are present in Simcoe and Muskoka, and locally acquired blacklegged ticks have tested positive for the bacteria that causes Lyme disease.

 The type of symptoms and the severity of those symptoms vary from person to person.
 This can make diagnosis of Lyme disease a challenge.